Popular Posts

 How does the prime rate affect you?

-It’s important to be aware of the prime rate because it can affect the cost of borrowing.
-When the prime rate changes — usually due to economic conditions — rates may shift on various financial products, including credit cards, personal loans and lines of credit.
+It’s important to be aware of the prime rate because it can affect how much you pay to borrow money.
+When the prime rate changes, rates may shift on various financial products, including mortgages, credit cards and personal loans.

-If you have a loan with a variable interest rate, you’re particularly vulnerable to prime rate changes because a bank can adjust your rate.
-A change in the prime rate may increase or decrease your interest rate, depending on how the prime rate shifts.
+If you have a variable-rate loan, you can see your rate and monthly payment shift based on changes in the prime rate.
+A change in the prime rate may increase or decrease your interest rate, depending on which way the prime rate shifts.

 Here are some common ways a prime rate change can affect your financial situation:

-• Mortgage rates: If you have an adjustable-rate mortgage (ARM), an increase in the prime rate can result in a higher mortgage rate, which can lead to higher monthly payments.
+• Mortgage rate: If you have an adjustable-rate mortgage (ARM), an increase in the prime rate can result in a higher mortgage rate, which can lead to higher interest charges and monthly payments.

-• Home equity loans: Changes in the prime rate can affect your variable-rate home equity line of credit (HELOC) and home equity loans.
-When the prime rate goes up, the interest rate on your home equity loans may also rise, resulting in higher monthly payments.
+• Home equity line of credit (HELOC): Changes in the prime rate can affect your variable-rate HELOC.
+When the prime rate goes up, the interest rate on your HELOC may also rise, resulting in higher monthly payments.

-• Small business loans: For small business loans tied to the prime rate, an increase in the prime rate can lead to a higher interest rate and elevated monthly payments for the business.
+• Small business loan: An increase in the prime rate can lead to a higher interest rate and elevated monthly payments on small business loans.

 Who sets the prime rate?

 The prime rate is set by individual banks.
-Although the Federal Reserve doesn’t have a direct role in setting it, banks largely base their prime rates on the target level of the federal funds rate, usually set at Federal Reserve meetings.
+While the Federal Reserve doesn’t have a direct role in setting it, banks largely base their prime rates on the target federal funds rate established at Federal Reserve meetings, which usually occur at least eight times per year.

-Generally, banks add 3% to the federal funds rate to determine the prime rate they offer borrowers.
-For example, if the federal funds rate is 6%, banks may set the prime rate at 9%.
+Financial institutions will generally add 3 percentage points to the federal funds rate to determine the prime rate to offer borrowers.
+For example, if the federal funds rate is 5%, banks may set the prime rate to 8%.

 Frequently asked questions